xmnboy/xdk-win8x-compat.js/README.md

 Note that this replacement `alert()` function:

 - Is not a blocking function like the familiar `window.alert()` function.
-- This implementation queues up multiple alerts to simulate the `alert()` blocking behavior.
+- Queues up multiple alerts to simulate the `alert()` blocking behavior.

 The replacement `alert()` function in this script will only be defined if a Windows webview is detected.
-It will not attempt to replace the `alert()` on other webviews (such as Android, Crosswalk and iOS).
-In those instances, the native `alert()` function will be used.
+It will not attempt to replace the `alert()` functios that already exist in other webviews (such as Android, Crosswalk and iOS).
+In those instances, the native `alert()` function will be retained.

 The original source for this Windows `alert()` function [can be found on StackOverflow](http://stackoverflow.com/a/13655351/2914328).